CasvalDOT/hssh/README.md

 - `binaries/macos/hssh` if you have MacOS

 ### Brew
-Due to private nature of the repository, you must create first a pernonal access token in gitlab settings tab.
+Due to private nature of the repository, you must create first a personal access token in gitlab settings tab.
 Copy the generated token and then export your env in your local machine

 `export GITLAB_HOMEBREW_TOKEN=<Your Token>`